AuronPlay: Other works

 Álvarez has published several autobiographical books, the first of which he presented at the 2016 Madrid Book Fair.
-With Spanish YouTuber Wismichu, Álvarez performed live shows under the production company YouPlanet: the first was in 2015 at the Cervantes Theater, Málaga, The second was that same year at the Teatro de la Laboral, Gijon and the third was in 2016 at the Teatro Afundación, Vigo.
+With Spanish YouTuber Wismichu, Álvarez performed live shows under the production company YouPlanet: the first was in 2015 at the Cervantes Theater, Málaga, The second was that same year at the Teatro de la Laboral, Gijón and the third was in 2016 at the Teatro Afundación, Vigo.

 During 2018, he conducted various interviews with different YouTubers and streamers for the Flooxer brand, which belongs to Atresmedia; among them: Lolito, and Ibai Llanos.
 In 2020, for the same platform he presented the series Ritmo Cardíaco, which consisted of "making a guest nervous", its first episode with the participation of Hamza Zaidi was uploaded together on its main channel and on Flooxer on 15 March 2020.

 In March 2020, during the COVID-19 pandemic, Álvarez donated seven thousand masks to the Institut Català de la Salut, part of the Catalan health system.
 At the end of the same year, he made a live broadcast in order to raise funds for the Spanish Federation of Food Banks; the broadcast received approximately €101,000, surpassing the original goal of €80,000.
 In December of the same year, he put a line of masks called Auron Mask on sale.

 On 21 May 2024 he opened a clothing brand named AuronHouse, where he sells T-shirts, sweaters, cups, and sockers.